commitdev/zero-aws-eks-stack/templates/README.md

 ```
 For Application use, see [Sendgrid resources][sendgrid-send-mail] on how to setup templates to send dynamic transactional emails.
 To setup emailing from your application deployment, you should create a kubernetes secret with your Sendgrid API Key(already stored in [AWS secret-manager](./terraform/bootstrap/secrets/main.tf)) in your application's namespace.
 Then mount the secret as an environment variable in your deployment.

-#### Application Database user creation
+#### Application database user creation
-Using environment variables injected from Zero, it will fetch the RDS master password from AWS secret manager
-- creates a namespace
-- creates a job with a SQL query file mounted generating an application user
-- creating a secret in the application namespace in your EKS cluster
-- removing the RDS master password for security reasons
+A database user will automatically be created for a backend application with a random password, and the credentials will be stored in a kubernetes secret so they are available to the application.

-_Note: the user creation only happens once during `zero apply`, for details see the `make create-db-user` command.
-If you want to renew the user/password, you can run the script `sh dp-ops/create-db-user.sh` manually.
+_Note: the user creation only happens once during `zero apply`.
+If you want to run this process again to create a new password, you can run the script `sh dp-ops/create-db-user.sh` manually, though be aware that this will cause the user and its privileges to be removed and recreated, and may disrupt your application until it is restarted.

 # Resources